obiwerx/BattleShip/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ###KNOWN BUGS IN THIS VERSION
 1) character validation is not working correctly - it is possible to enter a character when the program expects a int value and crash the game.
 Still researching the best way to handle this.  (isdigit and isalpha)

 2) The #Defines's for the color codes only work in a UNIX Environment - they don't render correctly in Windows.

-3) I have has problems with player records skipping over record 0 - I haven't been able to find a solution to
-this problem when creating a new player with nothing
-in the player.dat file.
+3) I have has problems with player records skipping over record 0 - I haven't been able to find a solution to this problem when creating a new player with nothing in the player.dat file.
 I'll have to spend more debug time tracking down a solution.

-4) Major trouble in the honor roll - it just appending
-any records from players that complete the game rather than only publishing the top 10 scores.. etc..
-I was planning something here that I just didn't have the
-time to execute properly.
-At least it functions some- what.
+4) Major trouble in the honor roll - it just appending any records from players that complete the game rather than only publishing the top 10 scores.. etc..
+I was planning something here that I just didn't have the time to execute properly.
+At least it functions somewhat.
 I'd like to have it format just the handle and that looked to see if the score belonged in the list.